Euthanasia and physician-assisted suicide refer to a deliberate action taken with the intention of ending a life to relieve persistent pain.

 The Netherlands decriminalized doctor-assisted suicide and loosened some restrictions in 2002.
 In 2002 doctor-assisted suicide was approved in Belgium.

-In the U.S., formal ethics committees now exist in hospitals, nursing homes and hospitals, and advance health directives, or living wills, are common around the world.
+In the U.S., formal ethics committees now exist in hospitals and nursing homes, and advance health directives, or living wills, are common around the world.
 These became legal in California in 1977, with other states soon following suit.
 In the living will, the person states their wishes for medical care, should they become unable to make their own decision.

 In 1990 the Supreme Court approved the use of non-active euthanasia.

-In 1994, voters in Oregon approved the Death with Dignity Act, allowing physicians to assist terminal patients who were not expected to survive more than 6 months.
+In 1994, voters in Oregon approved the Death with Dignity Act, allowing physicians to assist people with terminal conditions who were not expected to survive more than 6 months.

 The US Supreme Court adopted such laws in 1997, and Texas made non-active euthanasia legal in 1999.

-The Terri Schiavo case galvanized public opinion in Florida and the U.S. Schiavo had a cardiac arrest in 1990, and spent 15 years in a vegetative state before her husband’s request to allow her to pass was granted.
+The Terri Schiavo case galvanized public opinion in Florida and the U.S. Schiavo had a cardiac arrest in 1990 and spent 15 years in a vegetative state before her husband’s request to allow her to die was granted.